Here is a bargain stock you should look at : Wix.com Ltd. (WIX)

 Wix.com Ltd. (NASDAQ:WIX) trade information

-Sporting 2.94% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Nov 06 when the WIX stock price touched $287.18 or saw a rise of 0.31%.
-Year-to-date, Wix.com Ltd. shares have moved 133.94%, while the 5-day performance has seen it change 15.76%.
-Over the past 30 days, the shares of Wix.com Ltd. (NASDAQ:WIX) have changed 7.88%.
+Despite being -3.87% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Nov 06 when the WIX stock price touched $287.18 or saw a rise of 14.98%.
+Year-to-date, Wix.com Ltd. shares have moved 99.52%, while the 5-day performance has seen it change -0.28%.
+Over the past 30 days, the shares of Wix.com Ltd. (NASDAQ:WIX) have changed -16.33%.
 Short interest in the company has seen 1.59 Million shares shorted with days to cover at 0.

 Wix.com Ltd. (WIX) estimates and forecasts